OpenNebula/docs/source/operation/vm_setup/add_content.rst

 The Images used by the Cloud View Templates should not be persistent.
 A :ref:`persistent Image <img_guide_persistent>` can only be used by one VM simultaneously, and the next user will find the changes made by the previous user.

+.. todo:: add link to save a VM

-If the users need persistent storage, they can use the `Save a VM`_ functionality
+If the users need persistent storage, they can use the Save a VM functionality

 .. _cloud_view_select_network: